LukaKaludjerovic/Chinese_Restaurant_Website/README.md

 There is no backend, meaning that all data is stored in the browser's localStorage instead of database.

-# How to run the project
+# How to start the project
 open index.html in any browser